 Did you know that many popular skincare ingredients make your skin more susceptible to sun damage?
 This includes the highly sought after exfoliating acids and citrus essential oils, included in many “luxury” products.

 Consumers love the instant results from acids and the fresh olfactory experience from citrus oils.
 We get it!
 However, these do come with the unfortunate side-effect of photosensitivity, meaning your skin may be more sensitive to the sun.
-So, unless you live under a rock and never see the day of light, you could be making your skin more susceptible to skin damage, which sometimes shows up as dark spots and uneven skin tone.
+So, unless you live under a rock and never see the day of light, you could be making your skin more susceptible to skin damage, which can show up as dark spots and uneven skin tone.
 If you’re super diligent and apply sunscreen daily, we envy your tenacity, but you are not the norm.

 For the rest of us who can barely manage getting enough vegetables into our diet, let alone remember to apply sunscreen daily, we felt it was important to include this word of caution.
 This is also the reason why we at Root Science, do not formulate with photosensitizing ingredients.
 We understand that people have busy lives and don’t have time to deep dive on the side effects of every skin care ingredient.
 That is unless you are an ingredient nerd like us.